 Jesus is the perfect example of what it means to be set apart for God.
 As we follow His example, may we also strive to live our lives in such a way that brings honor and glory to His name.
 Amen!

 We hope that you have been blessed by our collection of uplifting bible verses about being set apart for God.
-Don’t forget to check out our blog section for the latest frequently asked bible questions and quizzes.

 - Bible Verses On My Joy Comes From The Lord

 - Ways To Take Control Of Your Mind and Thoughts

 - Let Me Tell You About My Jesus (10 Amazing Things About My Jesus)

 - Ways To Strengthen Your Relationship With Jesus

 - Bible Verses About The Name of Jesus Christ

 - May God Bless You Meaning – Numbers 6:24-26